Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023

 4. More productivity and efficiency

-With remote work, productivity and efficiency have spiked.
-However, it’s fantastic to have social interaction during the workday too.
-As a remote team manager, you have the advantage of having a less/distracted and more productive team, but on the other hand, you’ll have to ensure your employees have social breaks as well.
+As a remote leader, you have the advantage of having a less/distracted and more productive team, but on the other hand, you’ll have to ensure your remote workers have a good work-life balance and face-to-face interaction, for their social wellbeing.

-TIP: Find out the difference between productivity and efficiency.
+Explore the difference between productivity and efficiency

 The 24 best tips for leading remote teams